TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 19/Acts 19.1.md

 ---

-And it came to pass, that, while Apollos was at Corinth, Paul having passed through the upper country came to Ephesus, and found certain disciples:
+It happened that, while Apollos was at Corinth, Paul, having passed through the upper country, came to Ephesus, and found certain disciples.